The game Pickomino

 Pickomino (known as Regenwormen in Dutch, Heckmeck in German) is a dice game in which players try to roll high dice scores to collect tiles.
 It got me interested in probability, dynamic programming, and React.
 I built an online game with AI players, allowing human players to improve their game and perform in-depth game analyses.

-You can start playing the game immediately here.
-If you are unfamiliar with the rules, you can play the tutorial or read them here.
-In this post, I will explain how the AI was built, which will allow for in-depth game analyses.
+In this post, I explain how the AI was built, which will allow for in-depth game analyses.

 Key takeaways